SSWConsulting/SSW.Rules.Content/rules/interfaces-abstract-classes/rule.md

 **Video: How to Read Source Code: Interfaces and Abstract Classes | Luke Mao | SSW Rules (6 min)**

 ### Why Interfaces and Abstract Classes are important

 Interfaces and Abstract classes provide 2 main insights by helping you:
-- Know data structures and their relationships​
+* Know data structures and their relationships​
-- Know what functionality a class can provide
+* Know what functionality a class can provide

 ### What is an Interface?

 An interface defines properties and methods that a class must implement.
 It only provides the method signatures without any implementation details.​

 Imagine we have objects of different shapes, such as circles and rectangles.
 Each shape can have its own color.
-Also all shapes have area and that area can be calculated.
-But the calculation changes depending on the type of shape.
-For example, a circle calculates area using PI and radius while a rectangle uses the width and height.​
+Also, all shapes have an area that can be calculated.
+However, the calculation changes depending on the type of shape.
+For example, a circle calculates area using PI and radius, while a rectangle uses the width and height.​

-So we can define an interface called Shape:
+So, we can define an interface called Shape:

 ```typescript
 interface Shape {